Definition of uncover

 : to allow (something) to be seen by removing a covering

-3 : to remove the cover from
+3 : to remove the cover from He uncovered the pot.

-Seen & Heard
+Seen and Heard

 What made you want to look up uncover?
 Please tell us where you read or heard it (including the quote, if possible).